Lido stETH vs wstETH Tracking: The Rebase Is the Whole Problem (2026)

 stETH is rebasing: as Lido staking rewards accrue, the stETH balance in the wallet increases, typically daily, with no transfer.
 The economic meaning is "rewards accrued," but the on-chain signal is a recurring balance change.
 A tracker must:

-- recognise the rebase increases (read balance, not transfers — the same lesson as Aave V3 accrual);
+- recognise the rebase increases, reading the balance rather than transfers (the same lesson as Aave V3 accrual);

-- characterise them (reward accrual vs plain balance change);
+- characterise them as reward accrual versus a plain balance change;

-- not treat each daily bump as an unexplained inflow or new acquisition.
+- avoid treating each daily bump as an unexplained inflow or new acquisition.

-It is a continuous stream, not an event matched to one transaction — the recurring rebase is the defining tracking challenge.
+It is a continuous stream, not an event matched to one transaction, and the recurring rebase is the defining tracking challenge.

 wstETH: the value moves into a rate

 wstETH is the non-rebasing wrapper: the balance is fixed, and rewards are reflected by an increasing wstETH→stETH exchange rate via an underlying share system.
-So there is no daily rebalance to track — but the value still grows, hidden in the rate.
-The gain surfaces when you unwrap or dispose of wstETH: the rate then versus the rate at acquisition. wstETH is often preferred in DeFi (lending, collateral, bridges) precisely because fixed balances integrate more cleanly.
+There is no daily rebalance to track, but the value still grows, hidden in the rate.
+The gain surfaces when you unwrap or dispose of wstETH, comparing the rate then against the rate at acquisition. wstETH is often preferred in DeFi lending, collateral and bridges precisely because fixed balances integrate more cleanly.

 Two behaviours, one exposure